toasterlovin/csv_party/README.md

       end
     end

-Instead, you would accomplish this in the import block:
+Instead, you would accomplish this in your import logic.

 ## Defining Import Logic

-Once you've defined all of your columns, you define your import logic by passing a block to the `import` DSL method.
-That block will have access to a `row` variable which provides access to all of the parsed values for your columns.
+Once you've defined all of your columns, you specify your import logic by passing a block to the `import` DSL method.
+That block will have access to a `row` variable which contains all of the parsed values for your columns.
 Here's what that looks like:

     class MyImporter < CSVParty
       import do |row|